Markie3110/Advanced_Robot_Programming-Assignment_1/README.md

 ```bash
 make
 ```
-The simulator should compile and then execute.
+The simulator should compile and then execute.<br>
 NOTE: Due to the use of named FIFOs with paths, it is important that the Assignment_1 folder is stored in the root directory of your system.
 There should be no intermediary folders between the root and Assignment_1 folder or else the system will not run.